danielwerg/r6api.js/readme.md

 ### getProgression

-Get level, xp and alpha pack drop chance for a player.
+Get level, xp and alpha pack drop chance of a player.

 Ids limit: `200`